itreset/itreset.github.io/_pages/about.md

   <p>
     This is a space for those who want to understand IT not just theoretically, but through practical application.
-    <br><strong>We’re restarting the way we approach tech – with purpose, efficiency, and passion.</strong>
+    <br><strong>I'm restarting the way we approach tech – with purpose, efficiency, and passion.</strong>
   </p>